nbrockington/vnn/README.md

 # Current functionality

+Run with command `>> vnn` on MATLAB/Octave command prompt to:

+* upload or generate a cluster or spherical dataset and view it
+* select number of hidden units in the neural network
+* set random weights to the neural network edges and view the initial network state and categorisation of dataset space
+* train the neural network on the dataset
+* view neural network performance during training
+* visualise final network state and categorisation of dataset space
+* based on learned weights

+Run with command `>> debug_showNetwork` to play around with setting up a neural network with random weights

 -- vnn: Script to upload a cluster or spherical dataset and view it;
    set random weights to the neural network and visualise the intial